FROTH - Fundamentals and Reliability of Offshore Structure Hydrodynamics

 Project people

-COAST Engineering Research Group - Plymouth University
+COAST Engineering Research Group – University of Plymouth

-Professor Deborah Greaves, Director of the COAST Engineering Research Group
+Professor Deborah Greaves , Director of the COAST Engineering Research Group

 Tri Mai, Research Fellow